Coupled-Layer Construction of Quantum Product Codes: Abstract

 \section{Abstract}

 Product codes are a class of quantum error correcting codes built from two or more constituent codes.
 They have recently gained prominence for a breakthrough yielding quantum low-density parity-check (qLDPC) codes with favorable scaling of both code distance and encoding rate.
 However, despite its powerful algebraic formulation, the physical mechanism for assembling a general product code from its constituents remains unclear.
 In this letter, we show that the tensor and balanced product codes admit an intuitive coupled-layer construction by taking a stack of one code and condensing a set of excitations in the pattern given by the checks of the other code.
+We also make a connection to concatenated codes by showing that the tensor product code can be obtained by gauging large-weight logicals in concatenated codes, making them qLDPC.
 Our framework accommodates both classical or quantum CSS input codes, unifies known physical mechanisms for constructing higher dimensional topological phases via anyon condensation, and naturally extends to non-topological codes.

 \textit{Introduction.} Quantum computation is impractical without quantum error correction ~\cite{shor1995scheme}.
 Among many candidates, the most widely used family of codes to date are topological error correcting codes, which share intimate connections with topological phases of matter~\cite{simon2023topological}.
 Excitingly, experimental advances can now implement such topological codes in actual hardware~\cite{satzingerrealizing2021,krinner2022realizing,HetenyiWootton24,IqbalTCprep,Iqbal24,bluvstein2024logical,IqbalZ3,QuEraMagicState2025,lo2026universal}, with some even demonstrating an advantage beyond the break-even point~\cite{GoogleWillow2024,brock2025quantum}.
 However, topological codes are severely restricted in scalability exactly due to its topological property \cite{Bravyi_2009,bravyi2010tradeoffs,Flammia2017}: it can host at most a constant number of logicals and a sub-linear distance on the number of physical qubits.